-This blog is a continuation of a series of blogs related to the 2014 Wilson Research Group Functional Verification Study (click here).
+This blog is a continuation of a series of blogs related to the 2016 Wilson Research Group Functional Verification Study (click here).
 In my previous blog (click here), I focused on the amount of effort spent in FPGA verification.
-We have seen in previous blogs that a significant amount of effort is being applied to FPGA functional verification.
+We have seen in previous blogs that an increasing amount of effort is being applied to FPGA functional verification.
 In this blog I focus on the effectiveness of verification in terms of FPGA project schedule and bug escapes.

 Figure 1.
 FPGA design completion time compared to the project’s original schedule

 ASIC/IC projects track the number of required spins that occur prior to market production.
 In fact, this can be a useful metric for determining the overall verification effectiveness of an ASIC/IC project.
 Unfortunately, we lack such a metric for FPGA projects.
 For the 2014 study, we decided to ask the question related to the average number of lab iterations required before the design went into production, and asked the same question again in 2016.
 The results are shown in Figure 2.

 Figure 2.
 Number of FPGA iterations in the lab

 I have never been convinced that lab iterations is analogous to ASIC/IC respin as a verification effectiveness metric.
 So for our 2016 study we decided to also ask the question concerning the number of non-trivial bugs that escape into production and are found in the field.
 The results were surprising and are presented in Figure 3.
 Only 22 percent of today’s FPGA design projects are able to produce designs without a non-trivial bug escaping into the final product.
 For many market segments (such as safety critical designs) the cost of upgrading the FPGA in the field can be huge since this requires a complete revalidation of the system.

 Figure 3.
 Number of FPGA iterations in the lab (no trend data available)